 My BF had a palliative care appointment the next day, so while we were there, I asked his doctor to take look at it.
-I’m on a different medical plan but I wanted to know if I should rush to urgent care.
+I’m on a different medical plan than him but I wanted to know if I should rush to urgent care.
 He thought it was probably something minor but said to check with my primary doctor.

 I made an appointment with her for the next day because it was driving me crazy.
 She took photos of it with her phone and sent them to her dermatologist.
 Don’t you just love modern/virtual medicine?
 In the meantime, she suggested that I take Claritin and smear on hydrocortisone 1% cream where I felt itchy.

 A possible answer

 The dermatologist’s message popped up in my patient portal the next day.
 She thought it was either a mild eczematous or a contact reaction.
 It sounded kind of vague, but at least it narrowed it down.
 I’m thinking it was stress-related.
 She agreed I should continue the antihistamines and take Claritin in the day because it’s non-drowsy and Benadryl at night.

 She also recommended that I be gentle with my skin care, make sure the water in my bath or shower wasn’t hot, avoid scrubbing, use minimal to no soap (or Cetaphil) and lots of moisturizers.
 If I wanted, I could mix hydrocortisone cream with another emollient.